Hiram Codd: Invention of the Codd-neck bottle

 In 1862 he brought out a patent for measuring the flow of liquids and in 1870 devised a patented bottling machine.

 To understand the mineral water trade better and to prove the worth of his invention he experimented at a small mineral water works in the Caledonian Road, Islington, in London.
 Letters patent issued to him in November 1870 stated that he was a soda water manufacturer living at 6 Park Place, Islington.

 Frederick Foster and William Brooke became early backers.
 In 1872 he was introduced to Richard Barrett, of London, whose two sons owned the Malvern Mineral Water Co. at Grove Lane, Camberwell.
 Barrett became Codd's partner.
-This enabled Codd to continue his research into the globe-stopper idea and in particular the tool used to form the groove in the lip of the bottle and in 1873 he perfected his globe-stoppered bottle.
+This enabled Codd to continue his research into his marble 'globe-stopper' idea and in particular the tool used to form the groove in the lip of the bottle and in 1873 he perfected his globe-stoppered bottle.